severisv/SlackLogger/README.md

 `SanitizeOutputFunction`
 Can be used to modify the messages (including stack traces) before they are logged.
 Used if one is concerned that certain details are too sensitive to be posted to Slack.

+`UserName`
+Sets the username sent to Slack.
+Defaults to `SlackLogger`.
+Set it to null, if you want to use the default webhook username.

 ## Configure using ConfigurationProvider